golanlevin/60-212/2026/assignments/assignment_3_color.md

 (*20%, 45 minutes*) This is due at the beginning of class on Monday September 14.

+[**Josef Albers**](https://www.guggenheim.org/artwork/artist/josef-albers) (1888–1976) was a German-born artist and educator who taught at the Bauhaus, Black Mountain College, and Yale.
+He is best known for *Interaction of Color* (1963), an influential book based on decades of teaching experiments about how our perception of a color changes depending on the colors around it.
+You can read his book free, online, [here](https://interactionofcolor.com/) with your CMU login.

+Rather than treating color as a fixed property that can be understood from a color wheel or numerical value, Albers emphasized **color relativity**: the same physical color can appear dramatically different in different contexts.
+His exercises, including "make four colors appear as three", use carefully chosen arrangements to make these perceptual effects directly visible.

+For example, you might think there are 3 colors here — but there are actually 4.
+The two spot colors, which look the same, are actually quite different:

 ![albers_4like3.png](img/3/albers_4like3.png)

+*Now:*

 * **Create** a program to generate novel color sets that always fulfill Josef Albers's *four-look-like-three* condition.
-Your program should generate a new set of colors each time the user clicks the mouse button. **Demonstrate** the relativity of color by duplicating the spots’ colors in a location where they can be more easily compared.
+Your program should generate a new set of colors each time the user clicks the mouse button.
+* **Demonstrate** the relativity of color by duplicating the spots’ colors in a location where they can be more easily compared, as shown in the image below.
+* **HINT:** Begin by picking two *sufficiently and purposefully* different background colors, A and B. Then, using color interpolation, try constructing each spot color by moving some fraction of the way between one background color and a shared third color — or between colors derived from the opposite background.
+Experiment with the interpolation amount until the two physically different spot colors appear surprisingly similar.
+* You might also find [this video](https://www.youtube.com/watch?v=_Le83fKGKEo) and [this video](https://www.youtube.com/watch?v=foEBm-LCzT0) to be helpful in explaining color strategies for this project.
-* *For this assignment, you are asked to use an advanced color library, such as [Chroma.js](https://editor.p5js.org/golan/sketches/2pkxnwYxF), [Texel/Color](https://editor.p5js.org/golan/sketches/Ya1xm67i6), [Mixbox](https://editor.p5js.org/golan/sketches/FPtOVXlpV), [Color.js](https://colorjs.io/), or [Culori.js](https://culorijs.org/).*
+* *For this assignment, you are asked to use an advanced color library, such as [Chroma.js](https://openprocessing.org/@golan/2384439).
+You can also check out [Texel/Color](https://editor.p5js.org/golan/sketches/Ya1xm67i6), [Mixbox](https://editor.p5js.org/golan/sketches/FPtOVXlpV), [Color.js](https://colorjs.io/), or [Culori.js](https://culorijs.org/).*
-* You might find [this video](https://www.youtube.com/watch?v=_Le83fKGKEo) and [this video](https://www.youtube.com/watch?v=foEBm-LCzT0) to be helpful in explaining color strategies for this project.
 * **Save** your work to the [correct slot in our OpenProcessing classroom](https://openprocessing.org/class/107236/#/c/107471).

 ![albers-4-looks-like-3.png](../../2024/assignments/images/albers-4-looks-like-3.png)